OpenBMB/XAgent/ToolServer/README.md

         {
             "name":"env1",
             "description":"description1",
-            "tools":["tool1","tool2"] //at most 50 tools, the rest will not be returned },
+            "tools":["tool1","tool2"] //at most 50 tools, the rest will not be returned.
+        },
     ],
     "available_tools":[
         "tool1",
-        "tool2", //hidden tools will not be returned ],
+        "tool2", //hidden tools will not be returned.
+    ],
     "tools_json":[
         {